Back to Work

 Oportun

-Post-acquisition UX overhaul for a fintech lender serving 2M+ members
+Post-acquisition UX integration for a fintech lender serving 2M+ members

 Credit Card Servicing Integration